slightknack/machine-110/README.md

 "1100101"
 ```

-are all valid rules.
-These rules are ordered.
+A CTSs rules are also ordered.
 Additionally, CTSs have memory, which is also just a binary string.
 To evaluate a CTS, simply do the following: